Last Updated on October 15, 2020 by Inspire Malibu

 In 2021, RAK Week starts on February 17th and culminates on the 23rd.
 The week begins on Random Acts of Kindness Day, a day that the RAK Foundation has chosen to focus all its energy on, in an effort to create as much participation as possible.

-The fact of the matter is, for any scoffers out there, being kind is actually good for mental and physical health, and not just for the kindness-giver, but also the receiver, and everyone else who witnesses the act of kindness.
+The fact of the matter is, for any scoffers out there, being kind is good for mental and physical health, not just for the kindness-giver but also the receiver and everyone else who witnesses the act of kindness.

 What is the Science Behind Acts of Kindness?